joelbit33/lucky-stockholm/README.md

 3. Start the Flask web application by running `python app.py` in the terminal
 4. Access the web application in your web browser at `http://localhost:5000`
 5. Browse the list of venues or use the search functionality to find venues based on keyword or category

+Please note that Lucky Stockholm is a personal project created for educational purposes and is not affiliated with any commercial entities or organizations.
+It is a fun way to explore the city of Stockholm and learn web development skills using Python and Flask.
+The information provided in the app may not be up-to-date or accurate, and users are advised to verify the details before making any plans or bookings.
+The app is provided "as is" and the developer assumes no liability for any errors, omissions, or damages arising from the use of the app.

 ## Contributing